simond-get-badcontent/qrpass/README.md

 # qrpass
-A simple password generator that prints out generated passwords as a QRcode image
+A simple (customizable) password generator that prints out generated passwords as a QRcode image.